Seville by Bike: The Ultimate Guide to Cycling Around

 Stop 11: Feria Market

-Leave the Alameda near where you entered it onto Amor de Dios again and follow the road up to the crossroad.
+Leave the Alameda near where you entered it onto Amor de Dios again and follow the road up to the crossroads.
 Head straight on and the road becomes Correduría and turn left onto Calle Feria.
-This neighborhood has a different feel.

-It is full mostly of independent shops and has a more bohemian atmosphere.
+This neighborhood is full of independent shops and has a bohemian feel.
 Continue on Calle Feria and you will come to Feria market.
-This is the perfect place to try a variety of tapas within the market itself or some incredible bars and restaurants around the edge which use the amazing fresh ingredients from the market.
+This is the perfect place to try a variety of tapas within the market itself, Or you can go to some incredible bars and restaurants around the edge which use the amazing fresh ingredients from the market.

-Come hungry, you’ll want to grab a few tapas at Feria Market.
-Photo credit: AXP Photography
+Save some of your appetite to grab a few tapas at Feria Market.
+Photo credit:

 Final stop: Arco de Macarena

 Head to the end of the street where Calle Feria meets the road that rings the old city.
 Here we join the city’s bike lane network once more.
-Turn right onto Calle Resolana until you reach the Macarena Arch, which is where our self guided tour ends.
+Turn right onto Calle Resolana until you reach the Macarena Arch.

-The Arch served as the one of the most important entrance points to the city and has undergone a lot of restorations since its original construction in the 12th Century.
+The Arch was one of the most important entrance points to the city and has had a lot of restorations since its original construction in the 12th Century.
 Next to the Arch, there is the Hermandad de la Macarena, whose Virgin, la Virgen de la Macarena, is one of the most revered in the city.

 A map of the route can be found here https://www.plotaroute.com/route/2596647